ericoporto/ags-manual-wiki/Overlay.md

 The X and Y parameters specify the upper-left corner of where the text will be written.
 WIDTH is the width, in pixels, of the text area.
 FONT is the font number from the editor to use (0 is the normal font, 1 is the speech font).
-COLOR is the text color - use one of the colors from 1 to 15.
+COLOR is the text color.
 Finally, TEXT is obviously the text that gets displayed.

 The function returns the Overlay, which you use later to reposition and remove the overlay.